The Top 5 Benefits of Online Piano Lessons for Homeschool Families

 At Lesson With You, we recommend children start piano lessons around age 7.
 Learn more in What’s the Best Age to Learn Piano?

-How Much and How Often Should My Homeschooled Child Practice Piano?
+How Often Should My Homeschooled Child Practice Piano?

 We generally recommend children between the ages of 7 and 9 to practice piano at least three times a week for about 15 minutes per session.
 For those aged 10 to 13, aim for three practice sessions a week, each lasting around 20 minutes on average.
 For students older than 13, try to practice three times a week, with session durations ranging from 20 to 30 minutes each (frequency may vary).